gurusharma/RFID/README.md

 ### PCB or Soldering
 Only soldering needed for this project is the one needed to create voltage divider circuit.
 Here are the steps:
 1. Get the following parts:
-    a.	two resistors R1 (2200 Ω) and R2 (3300 Ω)
+    * two resistors R1 (2200 Ω) and R2 (3300 Ω)
-    b.	three wires
+    *	three wires
-    c.	soldering iron
+    *	soldering iron
 2. Strip both ends of the wires
 3. When soldering iron is ready to use:
-    a.
-Solder two resistors at one end and one wire between them
+    *	Solder two resistors at one end and one wire between them
-    b.
-Solder remaining two wires to the free ends of resistors Following these steps, you will get your voltage divider ready.
+    *	Solder remaining two wires to the free ends of resistors Following these steps, you will get your voltage divider ready.
 Make sure to check output voltage using multimeter.

 ### Assembly